iputusukma-book/iputusukma-book.github.io/emh_and_critics.md

 * **Irrefutabl Cases of Market Irrationality** — Critics argue that certain historical events provide overwhelming evidence that markets can be dominated by irrationality and that prices can become disconnected from rational valuations.
 The main examples are:
   * <u>The Market Crash of October 1987</u> — Critics allege that the market lost about a third of its value with "essentially no change in the general economic environment," which they believe proves that psychological factors, not rational calculations, were the cause.
   * <u>The Internet Bubble</u> — It is widely believed by critics that the outlandish valuations of internet stocks in the late 1990s can only be explained by the behaviour of irrational investors.
-  * <u>Specific Pricing Anomalies</u> — Critics point to clear, though often temporary, mispricings, such as the spin-off of Palm Pilot from 3-Com (see [Malkiel (2003)](https://www.princeton.edu/~ceps/workingpapers/91malkiel.pdf)), where the market value of the subsidiary implied a negative value for the parent company's core business.
+  * <u>Specific Pricing Anomalies</u> — Critics point to clear, though often temporary, mispricings, such as the spin-off of Palm Pilot from 3-Com, see [Malkiel (2003)](https://www.princeton.edu/~ceps/workingpapers/91malkiel.pdf), where the market value of the subsidiary implied a negative value for the parent company's core business.
 Other examples include stock price co-movement due to ticker symbol confusion.

 ```R
 ```